-When a Producing Party gives notice to Receiving Parties that certain inadvertently produced material is subject to a claim of privilege or other protection, the obligations of the Receiving Parties are those set forth in Federal Rule of Civil Procedure 26(b)(5)(B).
+When a Producing Party gives notice to Receiving Parties that certain inadvertently produced material is subject to a claim of privilege or other protection, the obligations of the Receiving Parties are those set forth in Rule 26(b)(5)(B) of the Federal Rules of Civil Procedure.
 This provision is not intended to modify whatever procedure may be established in an e-discovery order that provides for production without prior privilege review.
-Pursuant to Federal Rule of Evidence 502(d) and (e), insofar as the parties reach an agreement on the effect of disclosure of a communication or information covered by the attorney-client privilege or work product protection, the parties may incorporate their agreement in the stipulated protective order submitted to the court.
+Pursuant to Rules 502(d) and (e) of the Federal Rules of Evidence, insofar as the parties reach an agreement on the effect of disclosure of a communication or information covered by the attorney-client privilege or work product protection, the parties may incorporate their agreement in the stipulated protective order submitted to the court.

-12. MISCELLANEOUS
+MISCELLANEOUS 12.

 - 12.1 Right to Further Relief.
-Nothing in this Order abridges the right of any person to seek its modification by the Court in the future. - 12.2 Right to Assert Other Objections.
-By stipulating to the entry of this Protective Order, no Party waives any right it otherwise would have to object to disclosing or producing any information or item on any ground not addressed in this Stipulated Protective Order.
-Similarly, no Party waives any right to object on any ground to use in evidence of any of the material covered by this Protective Order. - 12.3 Filing Protected Material.
-A Party that seeks to file under seal any Protected Material must comply with Local Civil Rule 79-5.
+Nothing in this Stipulated Protective Order abridges the right of any person to seek its modification by the court in the future. - 12.2 Right to Assert Other Objections.
+By stipulating to the entry of this Stipulated Protective Order no Party waives any right it otherwise would have to object to disclosing or producing any information or item on any ground not addressed in this Stipulated Protective Order.
+Similarly, no Party waives any right to object on any ground to use in evidence of any of the material covered by this Stipulated Protective Order. - 12.3 Filing Protected Material.
+A Party that seeks to file under seal any Protected Material must comply with Local Rule 79-5.
 Protected Material may only be filed under seal pursuant to a court order authorizing the sealing of the specific Protected Material at issue.
 If a Party's request to file Protected Material under seal is denied by the court, then the Receiving Party may file the information in the public record unless otherwise instructed by the court.